In the early 1980s, Nick Leeson landed a job as a clerk with royal

 to be able to visit him regularly.
 At first, their marriage survived

-the strain of being apart, but what Lisa could not abide were his
+the strain of being apart, but she eventually divorced

 him.
 Within months, Leeson was diagnosed as suffering from cancer